manoadamro/flapi/README.md

 ## AllOf(...)

-Considers the check passed if all of the defined rules pass
+Considers the check passed if all of the defined core pass

 ```python